paul-asvb/vierzig-theme-demo/content/posts/00-install.md

 ---
 title: "Installation"
-description: "How to install Vierzig on for your own "
+description: "How to install Vierzig on for your own"
 date: "2018-02-02"
 ---